1. What is the Hazardous Waste Surcharge fee?

 1. Can I throw my used oil filters into my regular garbage?

 You can no longer dispose of used oil filters into your regular garbage.
 To properly dispose of these filters, they should be completely drained of any free flowing oil (crushed preferably).
 Place them into a weather tight container marked "Used Oil Filters".
-You can then dispose of these filters in two ways:
+Proper disposal options are:

-They can be hauled to the Waste to Energy facility(WTE) and disposed of there.
-Make sure you get a receipt of the disposal and maintain the receipt at your facility.
+Oil filters can be hauled to the Waste to Energy Plant (WTEP) and disposed of there.
+Make sure you receive and retain disposal records for required three year time period.

 You can contract with a specialty hauler to have them haul the filters to the WTE or any appropriate facility.
 Make sure you receive a receipt documenting the procedure and maintain the receipt at your facility.

 The recommended BMP for draining and crushing filters is to "hot drain" the filter for 24 hours.
 Hot draining filters will minimize the volume of used oil inside the filter, and crushing them will reduce the amount of space used in the container.
 This can save you quite a bit of money if you are having a private hauler take them.
 (Check with your filter hauler before crushing).
 Do not crush filters by driving a vehicle over them!
 Filter crushers are available through private companies that sell this type of equipment.
 Label all drums "Used Oil Filters" and keep all receipts from the hauler a minimum of three years to show proof of proper disposal.
-Store the drum with lid closed inside a containment area to eliminate contamination from rain.
+Store the labeled drum with lid closed inside a containment area and protect from the weather.

 2. I have 2 locations for my businesses; can I keep all my records together in 1 location?